-- It is important for you not to get your incision wet until after your staples have been removed and your incision is closed - This means you will need to sponge bathe for the first 14 days after surgery - You may benefit from having something to sit on in the shower/bath.
+- It is important for you not to get your incision wet until after your staples have been removed and your incision is closed - This means you will need to sponge bathe for the first 14 days after surgery - You are not to lay down or sit down in the bottom of the tub, use the shower only for the first 6 weeks. - You may benefit from having something to sit on in your shower/bath.
 You are to never use soap dishes or towel racks to support yourself.
 This is very dangerous and unsafe and could lead to a fall.
 These are not designed to support you and are at risk of breaking or failing resulting in a fall.
 Consider installing grab bars.

+Bath Stool

+Bath Chair

-Bath Stool Bath Chair Bath Transfer Bench
+Bath Transfer Bench

-Getting In and Out of the Bathtub
+Getting in and out of the bathtub

-- Walk to the bathtub bench, slide your operated leg forward while reaching back for the arm rests with your hands.
-(Your foot can still be in contact with the ground for balance.)
+- Walk to the bathtub bench, slide your operated leg forward while reaching back for the arm rests with your hands (Your foot can still be in contact with the ground for balance.)

 - Slowly sit down

-- Turn to face forward in the bathtub

 - Turn to face forward in the bathtub